 On April 12, 2012, the directors of the Company adopted a Stock Option Plan (the "Plan").
 The plan provides that, subject to the requirements of the Exchange, the aggregate number of securities reserved for issuance, set aside and made available for issuance under the 2013 Plan may not exceed 10% of the issued and outstanding shares of the Company at the time of granting of options.
 The number of common shares which may be reserved in any 12 month period for issuance to any one individual upon exercise of all stock options held by that individual may not exceed 5% of the issued and outstanding common shares of the Company at the time of grant.
-The number of common shares which may be reserved in any 12 months period for issuance to any one consultant may not exceed 2% of the issued and outstanding common shares and the maximum number of common shares which may be reserved in any 12 month period for the issuance to all persons engaged in investor relation activities may not exceed 2% of the issued and outstanding common shares of the Company.
+The number of common shares which may be reserved in any 12 month period for issuance to any one consultant may not exceed 2% of the issued and outstanding common shares and the maximum number of common shares which may be reserved in any 12 month period for the issuance to all persons engaged in investor relation activities may not exceed 2% of the issued and outstanding common shares of the Company.
+The 2013 Plan provides that options granted to any person engaged in investor relation activities may not exceed 2% of the issued and outstanding common shares of the Company.
 The 2013 Plan provides that options granted to any person engaged in investor relations activities will vest in stages over 12 months with no more than 1⁄4 of the stock options vesting in any three month period.